Molecular Assessments and Preclinical Studies (MAPS) Core Facility

 Located on the first floor of Jordan Hall in Room 1221

-The MAPS Core is a cost-effective animal testing facility dedicated to preclinical research, with roots in cancer investigations and drug development, and available to all University of Virginia investigators.
+The MAPS Core is a cost-effective preclinical research facility with expertise in investigations of human disease models in rodents including cancer investigations, drug testing, and surgical services in rodents.
 Our services move research projects from the bench or from a patient sample into an in vivo animal model context, thereby enhancing the translation of UVA investigator discoveries into useful knowledge for potential therapeutic applications and making MAPS Core services an integral part of the UVA translational and innovation research initiatives.

-In order to meet the animal study needs at the University of Virginia, the considerably experienced and dedicated MAPS Core staff offers Consultation, Animal Use Protocol Support, Project Management, Therapeutic Testing (Treatment Programs and MTD Evaluations), Xenograft Services (subcutaneous, orthotopic, and metastasis), Animal Monitoring, Surgical Services and Training.
-In short, we can do all or part of your study for you or we can train you to do all or part of your study on your own.
+In order to meet the animal study needs at the University of Virginia, the considerably experienced and dedicated MAPS Core staff offers Consultation, Animal Use Protocol Support, Project Management, Therapeutic Testing (Treatment Programs and MTD Evaluations), Xenograft Services (subcutaneous, orthotopic, and metastasis), Animal Monitoring, Surgical Services, Assays and Training.
+In short, we can do all or part of your study for you or we can train you or your technician to do all or part of your study on your own.
 Bring us your ideas and see how we can help you.

 J. Thomas Parsons, PhD